gluijk/DynaRange/README.md

 - Careful selection of valid patches ensuring noise readings are valid for DR calculation
 - Construction of the sensor's SNR curves which represent the best picture of sensor's performance
 - Derived DR calculation for any SNR threshold and for any resolution normalization
-- Normalization process based on standard noise statistics
+- Easy to explin normalization process based on standard noise statistics

 The basic usage will be as follows: